beechnut/houseme/README.md

 TODO
 ----

-+ Add static pgs, working signup.
++ Add authentication & authorization
-+ Push for Andrew
++ Signup form should also create one associated housing preference
++ Require account confirmation via email

 + Add resque and resque-scheduler to run hourly cron job web crawls for all active users.
 + Migrate database from SQL => KVS

-+ Signup form should also create one associated housing preference
-+ Require account confirmation via email